 A corporate entity is resident in Germany for tax purposes if either its place of incorporation (registered seat) or its place of central management is in Germany.
 Resident companies are taxed on their worldwide income.
 Non-residents are taxed only on their German source income, as defined in German tax law.

 Companies can choose their balance sheet date at will, meaning that the fiscal year does not have to coincide with the calendar year.
-The fiscal year is not allowed to exceed 12 months.
-However, the change of a fiscal year which coincides with the calendar year to a fiscal year which deviates from the calendar year needs approval of the tax authorities.
+The fiscal year should not however exceed 12 months.
+Changing from a fiscal year which coincides with the calendar year to a fiscal year which deviates from the calendar year is subject to approval by the tax authorities.